ga4gh/refget/docs/seqcol.md

 Here, we specify several standard non-inherent attributes that we RECOMMEND be also included in the schema.

 Furthermore, some attributes do not need to follow the typical encoding process, for whatever reason.
-Basically, custom attributes can be defined, and they are also allowed to specify their own encoding process (right?)
+Basically, custom attributes can be defined, and they are also allowed to specify their own encoding process.

 #### 5.1 The `name_length_pairs` attribute (`RECOMMENDED`)